douglas-moreno/douglas-moreno/README.md

 - 👋 Hi, I’m @douglas-moreno
-- 👀 I’m interested in PHP, Python and now Django
+- 👀 I’m interested in PHP and Python
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Laravel 9
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...